(from left) Susan Cohon, Leon, Marvelle and Tiana Koffler, George Cohon, Murray & Theo Koffler at the opening day of the fair (1976)

 Notable artists such as Ken Danby, David Blackwood, Joanne Tod, Jennifer Stead and Harlan House exhibited in the early stages of their careers.
 Artists come to connect with gallery dealers, collectors and the general public.

-The Toronto Outdoor Art Exhibition is grateful to the City of Toronto for their longstanding support and partnership.
+The Toronto Outdoor Art Fair is grateful to the City of Toronto for their longstanding support and partnership.